 You could also substitute mascarpone cheese, if you have that on hand.
 Beyond that, you’re getting in to territory that’s not quite as reliable to maintain the flavour and creaminess of this dish.
 You could use heavy cream mixed with a bit of buttermilk or sour cream (for a bit of tangy) or possibly full-fat plain Greek yogurt might work.

 Spinach – As for the spinach, go with baby spinach or small, fresh spinach leaves roughly chopped, to ensure it wilts well with just the heat of the pasta.
 Have arugula?
 Go ahead and use that instead of the spinach.

 I love fresh basil in this dish, but you could easily omit without a major flavour hit to this dish, if you don’t have any on hand.
 A bit of dried basil would also work here.

 If you’re anything like me, you always struggle with how much dried pasta to use.
 Follow the simple rule of thumb below to get it right, every time!

-How much dried pasta for 1 serving?
+How much dried pasta to use for 1 serving?
 For long, dried pasta, such as spaghetti, spaghettini, linguine, angel hair etc, the rule of thumb is a 1-inch diameter circle of dried pasta per serving.
 This is perfect for an average serving.
 If you have a hearty appetite, bump it up to 1 1/2 inches.

 Get the Recipe: Quick and Easy Lemon Spinach Pasta

 - 1 whole lemon, scrubbed to clean

 - 2 servings dried pasta linguini or spaghetti, angelhair etc. *see notes

 - 1/3 cup Crème Fraîche, *see Note 1 below for substitutions